MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/voice-video-calling/includes/raw-media/raw-media-access-ios.md

 ### Steps to create a screen share video stream

-1. The format now will be the screen bounds.
+1. The format now is the screen bounds.

     ```swift
     let videoFormats: [VideoFormat] = []